mtrpcic/pathjs/README.markdown

 # Features #
 * Lightweight
 * Supports the HTML5 History API, the 'onhashchange' method, and graceful degredation
+* Supports root routes, rescue methods, paramaterized routes, optional route components (dynamic routes), and Aspect Oriented Programming
 * Well Tested (tests available in the `./tests` directory)
-* Supports paramaterized routes, optional route components (dynamic routes), and Aspect Oriented Programming
 * Compatible with all major browsers (Tested on Firefox 3.6, Firefox 4.0, Firefox 5.0, Chrome 9, Opera 11, IE7, IE8, IE9)
-* Allows you to define root routes and rescue methods
 * Independant of all third party libraries, but plays nice with all of them

 # Using PathJS - A Brief Example #